Master of Genomics and Health

 - Personal genomic testing will be discussed from multiple perspectives, including historical, ethical, regulatory and social.
 How genetics is communicated and genetic literacy in the community will be explored.

-In this subject psychoanalytic theory, systems theory, family theory and cognitive behavioural theory will be considered in relation to counselling practice.
+In this subject relevant counselling theories will be considered in relation to counselling practice.
 Counselling skills will be developed through structured role-plays to experience what it is like for the client in a variety of contexts and situations.
 Students will be encouraged to explore and appreciate the roles of self-awareness and the ability to critically appraise practice, in their development as counsellors.

 This subject will prepare students for undertaking clinical research within hospital, community and primary health care settings.
 Students will develop skills in how to design and conduct empirical research in an ethically appropriate manner.
 Content includes: development of a research question, study design and methodology, and ethical issues in health care research.